OpenManufacturingPlatform/iotcon-opc-ua-connector-dotnet/README.md

 - If you want to create your own OPC UA server for testing.
 We suggest having a look at the [OPC UA Server Stack Feature Matrix](/readme-files/OPCUAServerStackFeatureMatrix.md)

+## Third party software

+- Please see all 3rd Party software used with the licenses [3rd Party Software](/readme-files/NOTICE.md)